culturetogoberlin/sparql-how-tos/README.md

 [Try it on QLever](https://qlever.cs.uni-freiburg.de/wikidata/8h9vxg)

 NOTE: This is a very costly query that can and will often cause time-outs.
 Samples of results are availabele in [/query-results/property-usage](/query-results/property-usage).

+## Queue - Problems that wait for a solution

+## Items with Wikipedia articles in certain languages, missing an article in a specific language

+Problem:

+We want to get a list of items (of a certain kind) that have a Wikipedia article in certain languages, but not in specific language.

+Use case:

+Creating a checklist of items that need a Wikipedia article in my language.
+The fact that they are covered in - say - English, French, Italian and Spanish Wikipedia can be take as an indication that they are notable enough to have an article in my language.